 How Long Does SR22 Last in Indiana?
-When & How to Remove It (2026)
+3 vs 5 Years β€” BMV Rules (2026)

-Welcome to the comprehensive 2026 guide brought to you by Indiana SR50 and SR22.
-In this in-depth article, we cover everything you need to know about your SR22 duration.
-We will explain how to determine your exact end date, what actions will dangerously reset your clock back to day one, and the step-by-step process to safely remove the SR22 requirement so you can finally transition back to standard, low-cost auto insurance rates.
+This 2026 guide covers everything Indiana drivers need to know: how to calculate your exact BMV end date, which actions will reset your clock, and the step-by-step process to safely remove the SR22 so you can transition back to standard, lower-cost auto insurance.

 Here is a breakdown of the SR22 durations by violation type in Indiana: